Skip to main content

 The answers that follow summarize findings from RECOVER research publications.
 They are not intended to summarize, nor do they incorporate research on Long COVID beyond the RECOVER Initiative.

-Multisystem inflammatory syndrome in children (MIS-C) is a severe consequence of COVID-19 that is observed in some children.
+Multisystem inflammatory syndrome in children (MIS-C) is a severe consequence of COVID-19 observed in some children.
 Using data from children hospitalized with MIS-C, RECOVER researchers found three clusters of symptoms.
-Cluster 1 included children with the highest number of organ systems affected and most severe symptoms—including exacerbated inflammation, low blood pressure, cardiac and pulmonary involvement, and kidney injury—with more common admission to the intensive care unit (ICU).
+Cluster 1 included children with the highest number of organ systems affected and the most severe symptoms—including exacerbated inflammation, low blood pressure, cardiac and pulmonary involvement, and kidney injury—with more common admission to the ICU.
 Cluster 2 included children with fewer organ systems affected, moderate symptom presentation, and notable overlapping features with acute COVID-19.
 Lastly, Cluster 3 represented a mild presentation with the fewest organ systems involved.
 View the study.

 RECOVER researchers are also examining how PASC diagnoses, underlying health conditions, and prescription medications might differ geographically.
-They compared electronic health records from four states (New York, Florida, Georgia, and Alabama) and found differences in the number of PASC conditions reported across data sites.
-Researchers found a wide range of diagnoses and medication categories that suggest differences in PASC diagnoses, conditions, and medications among different populations based on neighborhood socioeconomic status, age, gender, race, and outbreak waves.
+They compared electronic health records from four states (New York, Florida, Georgia, and Alabama) and found differences in the number of PASC conditions reported across these data sites.
+Their work suggests differences in PASC diagnoses, conditions, and medications among different populations based on neighborhood, socioeconomic status, age, gender, race, and outbreak waves.
 View the study.

 RECOVER researchers are studying large groups of people over a long period of time to gain a deeper understanding of how long the symptoms last and whether it can have effects later in life.
 Learn more about RECOVER Longitudinal Observational Cohort Studies.